archit-shukla/automation-testing-urbanLadder/README.md

 ## Reporting

-TestNG generates HTML reports in the `target/surefire-reports` directory after test execution.
+TestNG generates HTML reports in the `test-output` directory after test execution.
 You can view these reports to check the test results and status.